For information about Caltrans bids and contracts, visit our Contractor's Corner web site.

 Highway memorials along the road creates hazardous situations for travelers.
 As much as we would like to allow grieving friends and relatives to place personal tributes to lost loved ones, it really isn't safe to locate them along the highway.
 Unfortunately, displays of this nature can also be a distraction to other drivers, thereby jeopardizing their safety as well.
 Consequently, Caltrans does not allow memorials to be placed on the state right-of-way.

 Thank you for your interest in participating in the State of California Disadvantaged Business Enterprise (DBE), Minority Business Enterprise (MBE) and Women Business Enterprise (WBE) program.

 The Air Resources Board (ARB) has information regarding qualifying vehicles for carpool lane use.
 The DMV is the agency that provides the carpool lane sticker to vehicles that qualify once the customer fills out the necessary DMV application form.
-To view the complete list of vehicles that do qualify, or to download the DMV application form, please click on the link listed below:
+To view the complete list of vehicles that do qualify, or to download the DMV application form, see ARB's Carpool Stickers page.

 Should you have other questions or need further assistance please call (800) 242-4450 for more information.

 The California Department of Transportation (Caltrans) is primarily responsible for designing, building and maintaining the state's highway system.
 For information about child car seats, contact the Department of Motor Vehicles.
 Legislation requires (operative on January 1, 2002) that children be in a car seat (age appropriate) until the child is 6 years of age or weighs 60 pounds or more.
-You can check with the Department of Motor Vehicles for clear language and laws on child passenger restraint systems at this address:
+You can check with the Department of Motor Vehicles for clear language and laws on child passenger restraint systems.